rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

-calls to `debug!` and `trace!` are only included in the program if `debug-assertions=yes` is turned on in config.toml (it is turned off by default), so if you don't see `DEBUG` logs, especially if you run the compiler with `RUST_LOG=rustc rustc some.rs` and only see `INFO` logs, make sure that `debug-assertions=yes` is turned on in your config.toml.
+calls to `debug!` and `trace!` are only included in the program if `debug-assertions=yes` is turned on in config.toml (it is turned off by default), so if you don't see `DEBUG` logs, especially if you run the compiler with `RUSTC_LOG=rustc rustc some.rs` and only see `INFO` logs, make sure that `debug-assertions=yes` is turned on in your config.toml.